Skip to content

 • Section 152.096, Drug Crime Conspiracies

-• Section 609.902, Racketeering Definitions.
-RICO
+• Section 609.902, RICO, Racketeering Definitions.

-Defenses to a criminal conspiracy charge include:
+Defenses to a criminal conspiracy charge

 • Evidence of an agreement is lacking

-Defending Against Charges of Inchoate Crimes
+Pre-crime: Defending Against Inchoate Crimes Claims

 Another common issue is criminal intent.
 What is planning to intend to someday commit a criminal act?
 Is that a crime?
 No. But how do you prove which side of that chained and blurry line you are on?
 And should we be criminalizing that?

-Six degrees of separation: Another common problem we see in federal court conspiracy charges is the small conspiracy vs. the government’s big conspiracy theory.
 The evidence may show the defendant had a plan with someone to do one small thing.
-But the government claims the defendant responsible for the acts of persons unknown to defendant; but know to the someone defendant did know.
+But the government claims the defendant responsible for the acts of persons unknown to defendant; but known to the someone defendant did know, several times removed.

+Some have been misdemeanors.
+Some have been large federal drug conspiracy cases And everything in between.
 And we see situation patterns in these types of cases that repeat.
-So having defense counsel with long experience can make a big difference for you.
+So having defense counsel with long experience can help you.